RequirementEngineering/ch-re-169840HectorSanchez/Artifacts/Tienda_de_Mascotas.md

 ## Product Perspective

 The system consists of an application for consultation and modification of data, therefore it is divided into two parts.
-The application needs a constant communication with the database to retrieve the information in real time and thus show the current status of each product and be able to modify this state.
+The application needs a constant communication with the database to retrieve the information in real time and thus show the current status of each pet, such as age, breed and

 ## Product functions